4 Cell segmentation and pre-processing

 images <- images[1:10]

 Next, we can perform our segmentation.
-The simpleSeg package on Bioconductor provides functionality for user friendly, watershed based segmentation on multiplexed cellular images based on the intensity of user-specified protein marker channels.
+The simpleSeg package on Bioconductor provides functionality for user friendly, watershed based segmentation on multiplexed cellular images based on the intensity of user-specified marker channels.
 The main function, simpleSeg

 , can be used to perform a simple cell segmentation process that traces out the nuclei using a specified channel.